axeolotl69/stalactite/content/notes/psych/the brain/brain function.md

 ### frontal lobe
 - largest of four lobes, located in <mark style="background: #90BE6D;">upper forward half of each hemisphere</mark>
 - responsible for planning and initiating voluntary bodily movements
-- can be further devided into:
+- can be further divided into:
 #### prefrontal cortex
 - located <mark style="background: #90BE6D;">at the front, behind the forehead</mark>
 - involved with <u>sophisticated mental abilities</u> like reasoning, planning, problem solving, decision making, symbolic thinking